22nd Independent Parachute Company

 Main drop (5 Bde) now coming in – a bit of a shambles.
 Picked up several people, all of whom were lost, and many of them on the wrong DZ.
 Found Vischer’s stick with Eureka and lights out thinking they were on Varaville, where they ought to have been, and coding the Varaville DZ [K] on the Holophane set”.

-Because of Lieutenant Vischer’s mistake in coding the wrong signal, 14 sticks of the 8th Battalion who should have arrived at drop zone K actually dropped on N. On the other hand, Vischer had at least ensured that drop zone N was especially well lit.
+Because Lieutenant Vischer had been dropped wayward and was now coding the wrong signal, 14 sticks of the 8th Battalion who should have arrived at drop zone K actually dropped on N. On the other hand, Vischer had at least ensured that drop zone N was especially well lit.
 The operational report noted: "Stick from "K" Pathfinders arrived first and operated until "N" party took over.
 Reinforcement stick of 20 men arrived after ldg of main force, as they were dropped off the DZ.
 Glider lanes marked after para drop with green lights, and one red light per lane coding "N"".

 In the end, around 40 percent of the 7th Parachute Battalion and 60 percent of the 12th and 13th Battalions managed to rendezvous on drop zone N, which was actually pretty good for the time.
 Nonetheless, at least three Eureka devices had again been damaged by the drop.
 But tragically the 22nd’s Commanding Officer Major Lennox-Boyd had made a quote “premature and accidental” exit from the aircraft over drop zone N, and was not seen thereafter.
 He had in fact been killed, leaving the 22nd without a Commanding Officer on D-Day.